jewel/clearskies/README.md

 A major area that needs work is creating GUIs for each platform, such as GTK, Cocoa, QT, Android, iOS, browser-based, and a Windows program.
-GUIs do not need to be written in ruby, since they can control the daemon using a simple JSON RPC protocol, which is documented in `protocol/control.md`.
+GUIs do not need to be written in ruby, since they can control the daemon using a simple JSON protocol, which is documented in `protocol/control.md`.
 This repository will only contain the command-line user interface, but will happily link to any GUIs that exist.

 Issues and pull requests are welcome.